 Applicants who are admitted to the program based on copies of or incomplete transcripts will be required to provide original transcripts upon enrollment in order to register for courses.

 Official copies (where required) must be sent directly to HBKU.
 Please refer to the institutional codes below:

 Applicants should also submit copies of their test scores with the online application.

 Applicants should submit two letters of recommendation, one of which must be from an academic referee.
 Referees should send their letters of recommendation from their professional email directly to and mention the name of the applicant and program they are applying to in the subject line of the email.

 Letters which are not directly written for this program or which are incomplete will not be accepted.

 Click here to download the recommendation form

-Applicants should submit a personal statement as part of their online application.
-The statement should explain why they are applying and how their studies will contribute to the achievement of their personal objectives, including information about past achievements and challenges they may have faced in their academic or professional life (minimum of 300 words, maximum of 500 words).
-Personal statements which are incomplete or below the minimum word count will not be accepted.
+Applicants should submit a personal statement as part of the online application.
+The personal statement should explain why the candidate is applying to the program and how their studies will contribute to the achievement of their personal objectives including information about the applicant’s research interests and achievements (minimum of 300 words, maximum of 500 words).

 Applicants should submit a copy of their current resume or curriculum vitae as part of the online application.
 This should include the following information:

-The College of Science and Engineering provides opportunities for scholarships/funding on a competitive basis.
+The College of Science & Engineering provides opportunities for scholarships/funding on a competitive basis.
 Further information will be provided to applicants who are admitted to the program.